gnuradio/gr-bokehgui/README.md

 ## Overview
 <img align="right" src="https://wiki.gnuradio.org/images/2/2f/Gnuradio_logo_icon.png?054f8" width="12%" />

 The module provides various sinks and widgets to allow interaction with the live GNU Radio applications remotely over the network.
-The module uses [Bokeh](https://docs.bokeh.org/en/1.4.0/)'s client API and streaming features.
+The module uses [Bokeh](https://docs.bokeh.org/en/2.3.2/)'s client API and streaming features.
 Using widgets and plots from Bokeh, the module enables the GUI for GNU Radio that renders in web browser.
 Just like `gr-qtgui`, it is fully integrated with GRC to allow easy use.

-The module was irst developed as a part of Google Summer of Code 2017 by Kartik Patel.
+The module was first developed as a part of Google Summer of Code 2017 by Kartik Patel.

 ## Dependency
 1. GNU Radio 3.8.3
-2. [Bokeh library between 2.1.0 and 2.2.3](https://docs.bokeh.org/en/2.2.3/) (earlier and later versions cause the waterfall display to crash, the rest is fine)
+2. [Bokeh library above 2.3.1](https://docs.bokeh.org/en/2.3.2/) (earlier versions cause the waterfall display to crash)

 ## Installation